Garllon/ruby-mentorship/lessons/8-organizing-code-in-files.md

 ```

 Requiring code from other code works in a transitive fashion.
 Therefore any files that are required by a file that is already being required are available as well.
 So there is no need to require all the pieces individually if they already require each other, e.g. in a chain.

+### Overriding methods

+Be careful ⚠️: When two files have a method with the same name and both are required in another file then the method will only be available once.
+Which variant ends up becoming available depends on the order in which the files are required and if they are required before or after a duplicated method is defined.